Jeffser/Alpaca/README.md

 1. Go to the `releases` page
 2. Download the latest flatpak package
 3. Open it

+---

+## Thanks
+- [not-a-dev-stein](https://github.com/not-a-dev-stein) for their help with requesting a new icon, bug reports and the translation to Brazilian Portuguese
+- [TylerLaBree](https://github.com/TylerLaBree) for their requests and ideas
+- [Alexkdeveloper](https://github.com/alexkdeveloper) for their help translating the app to Russian
+- [Imbev](https://github.com/imbev) for their reports and suggestions
+- [Nokse](https://github.com/Nokse22) for their contributions to the UI

 ## About forks
 If you want to fork this...
 I mean, I think it would be better if you start from scratch, my code isn't well documented at all, but if you really want to, please give me some credit, that's all I ask for...
 And maybe a donation (joke)